anthonyradose/vanhalen_milestone_project/README.md

 7. As a user, I want to immerse myself in the fictional merch section and browse through the available merchandise inspired by Van Halen's iconic branding.
 It would be great to have an option to "purchase" these fictional items for added engagement.
 8. As a user, I want to feel connected to Van Halen by utilizing the fictional contact section.
 I expect to find a fan mail form where I can express my admiration for the band, a ticket purchase form to simulate buying tickets for their upcoming tour, and a pre-order form for their anticipated 1984 album.
 Although these forms are fictional, they can provide a fun and interactive way to engage with the band's imagined activities.

-1.3 Web Design -
+### 3. Web Design -

+#### Color Scheme:
 The website features a design that is inspired by the aesthetic of the 1980s, with a color scheme that is reminiscent of the band's aesthetic.
 The layout is clean and easy to navigate, with a simple menu at the top of the page and clear sections for different types of content.
+#### Typography:
+Lato, sans-serif.

+### 4. Wireframe:
 Note: Wireframes for this project are not currently available.
 I am working on creating them and will update the repository as soon as they are ready

+---

-## 2.Website Features
+## Website Features

 - Animated Nav Bar, with dropdown